mikeduglas/ScreenCapture/README.md

 # Screen Capture
 Screen Capture is a set of Clarion classes and templates implemented as the plug-ins for the [Easy Edge (Chromium)](http://www.ingasoftplus.com/ProductDetail.php?ProductID=304) template.
 These templates let the user select a screen or portion of a screen (such as a window) to capture as a media stream.
-This stream can then be recorded or (todo) shared with others over the network.
+This stream can then be recorded (Screen Recorder template) or shared with others over the network (Screen Sharing template).

 ### The demo program
 https://www.dropbox.com/scl/fi/oyrzzhcl58fknfyh8p73h/school_with_screencapture.zip?rlkey=8deps1erdlcjhe3ppl4fd744n&st=ymdvtzpm&dl=0